 Traffic violations in Denton are typically small concerns that won’t lead to any extensive jail time or court-ordered fines.
 An occasional speeding ticket or driving with an expired registration citation usually only leads to a small slap on the wrist.
 However, individuals who rack up multiple traffic violations in a short amount of time can expect to deal with some hefty consequences.
 High insurance rates and driver’s license suspensions can come about when you become a habitual traffic violator, and many other problems can come to fruition if you are guilty of violating traffic laws.

 Driving privileges are extremely important, and if you are not working towards retaining these privileges, you may see your entire life disrupt before your very eyes.
-Many individuals who struggle to deal with habitual traffic violations have trouble insuring their vehicles, retaining their driver’s licenses.
+Many individuals who struggle to deal with habitual traffic violations have trouble insuring their vehicles and retaining their driver’s licenses.
 These problems can lead to many other issues, such as limited employment opportunities.

 Driving privileges are extremely important around the world, but especially in the state of Texas.
 Many of the cities that make up this great state are widely spread apart, meaning that walking and bike riding will not always be plausible alternatives.
 In addition to this, many individuals deal with countless problems when they choose to use rideshare services.
 The prices of these services continue to rise, and their reliability remains spotty at best.

 If you have been accused of being a habitual traffic violator and you’re not sure what to do, you must start by finding a traffic violation defense lawyer in Denton.
 Your problems may be able to be solved if you align yourself with a reputable defense attorney.
 Based in Texas, The Law Offices of Richard C. McConathy have years of experience working with individuals who struggle with traffic crimes.
 If you are in Denton, Plano, Frisco, Garland, or any other surrounding city of Denton County, our team can help you with your charges.
 Contact us today at (940) 222-8004 to receive a free consultation from a member of our team.